AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/snapshots.md

 -  If an error occurs during the dump operation, the command deletes the dump file to conserve disk space.
 Review the logs for details (`var/log/cloud.log`).
 -  For Pro Production environments, this command dumps only from one of three high-availability nodes, so production data written to a different node during the dump might not be copied.
 The command generates a `var/dbdump.lock` file to prevent the command from running on more than one node.

-For help, use the command: `php vendor/bin/ece-tools db-dump --help`
+For help, use: `php vendor/bin/ece-tools db-dump --help`

 **To create a database dump in the Staging or Production environment**: